 Why is this medication prescribed?

-Crisaborole is used to treat eczema (atopic dermatitis; a skin condition which causes the skin to be dry and itchy and to sometimes develop red, scaly rashes ).
+Crisaborole is used to treat eczema (atopic dermatitis; a skin condition which causes the skin to be dry and itchy and to sometimes develop red, scaly rashes) in adults and children 3 years of age and older.
 Crisaborole is in a class of medications called phosphodiesterase inhibitors.
 It works by blocking the action of certain natural substances in the body that cause inflammation.

 How should this medicine be used?

 Crisaborole comes as an ointment to apply to the skin.
 It is usually applied twice a day.
 Use crisaborole at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use crisaborole exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 The ointment is only for use on the skin.
 Be careful not to get crisaborole ointment in your eyes, mouth, or vagina.

 - Wash your hands with soap and water.

 - Be sure that the skin in the affected area is dry.